One of the most popular Virginia State Parks, Grayson Highlands State Park is in a fantastic location.

 The Twin Pinnacles Trail departs from the Visitor Center and is a 1.6-mile hike that leads to the two highest peaks in the park.
 To go along with the “self-guided hike,” there is a pamphlet that tells about the natural history of the area.

 The Wilson Creek Trail has a trailhead on the north side of the entrance to the Hickory Ridge Campground and across from the Country Store.
 It’s a 1.76-mile loop that travels along beautiful cascades right at the park’s eastern boundary.

 The Cabin Creek Trail moves north from Massie Gap, the central hub of the park.
-It takes hikers to the park’s most remarkable waterfall.
+It takes hikers to one of the park’s best waterfalls.
 This trail is a 1.51-mile loop that climbs deep into a valley and then, of course, back up.

 The Rhododendron Trail is Grayson Highlands’ most popular route, leading up from Massie Gap into the wildflower-strewn highland meadows on the way to Mount Rogers.